bobfang1992/personal-blog/content/blog/why-golang/index.md

 # Concurrency

 Some would argue that Golang has been successful for concurrency.
 The appeal comes from being able to launch thousands of goroutines, each serving one user, without running into major memory or CPU limitations.
-In the beginning of the decade the industry were facing the [C10k problem]([C10k problem - Wikipedia](https://en.wikipedia.org/wiki/C10k_problem)).
+In the beginning of the decade the industry were facing the [C10k problem](https://en.wikipedia.org/wiki/C10k_problem).
 Golang cleverly provided an escape from this, by providing a new primitive, goroutines, that:

 * are fast to launch, usually an order of magnitude faster than OS-level threads